 Increasingly, CRM software is used by customer service and support teams to manage their post-sales service.

 What Is A CRM System?
-CRM Software Explained

 A CRM system provides a centralised hub that holds all the data for your business contacts.
 This might be your customers, prospects, suppliers, press and colleagues.
 Over time, the system will build up a history of your interactions with each contact.
 This might include emails, calls, meetings notes and sales.
 The beauty of this is that everything you need is in one place, giving you clear visibility of your sales pipeline.

-CRM software can also include integrations to other apps and channels, such as your website, digital marketing and accounting software.
+The software can also include integrations to other apps and channels, such as your website, digital marketing and accounting software.
 This lets you create automated workflows, replacing any routine manual processes in your business.

 For example, you might use CRM software to capture a new inquiry from your website which initiates an automated sales process.
-The inquiry would trigger the creation of a new account in the CRM, create a task for sales to follow up, and send the contact a welcome message.
+The inquiry would trigger the creation of a new account in the system, create a task for sales to follow up, and send the contact a welcome message.

-History Of CRM
+History Of Customer Relationship Management

 The term CRM was first coined in the 1990’s to describe a system whereby every contact with a customer could be recorded and analysed.
 A CRM system was the must-have product at the height of the internet bubble in 2000/2001.

 However, the peak was followed by a few years of disillusionment as expensive systems failed to deliver the results and meet the raised expectations of the users.
 This pattern follows the Gartner Group Hype Cycle graph for emerging technologies, showing the traditional pattern of a slow start, followed by unjustified euphoria, down to disillusionment and back to a level of realisable sanity.
 Which is where we are today!